hjhart/the_rotten_pirate/README.md

 Don't query for comments unless there are this many seeds on the torrent (there are hardly any comments for lower seeded torrents)

+If you want to configure prowl notifications, see section below.

 ### Run the process!

 	rake execute

-You'll see the search begin (this can take anywhere from 3 to 5 minutes).
+You'll see the search begin (this can take anywhere from 10 seconds to 5 minutes) and output will follow.

 ### Run tests